Bottlenecking in graphs and a coarse Menger-type theorem: Abstract

 \section{Abstract}

-We expand upon the notion of bottlenecking introduced in \cite{BMS24}, characterizing a spectrum of graphs and showing that this naturally extends to a concept of coarse bottlenecking.
-We examine how bottlenecking differs from other notions of connectedness.
-We show how the notion of bottlenecking provides a different approach to coarsening measures of connectedness than the Coarse Menger Conjecture proposed independently by Georgakopoulos and Papasoglu \cite{GP23} as well as Albrechtsen, Huynh, Jacobs, Knappe, and Wollan \cite{STR23}, which was recently disproved by a counterexample \cite{CMCCounterEx}.
-We give a proof of a coarse Menger-type theorem for the class of coarsely bottlenecked graphs, and provide a conjecture that would extend this to all graphs.
+We expand upon the notion of bottlenecking introduced in \cite{BMS24}, characterizing a spectrum of graphs and showing that this spectrum naturally extends to a concept of coarse bottlenecking.
+Georgakopoulos and Papasoglu \cite{GP23}, as well as Albrechtsen, Huynh, Jacobs, Knappe, and Wollan \cite{STR23}, independently proposed a Coarse Menger Conjecture which was recently disproved by a counterexample \cite{NSS24}.
+We show how the notion of bottlenecking provides a different approach to coarsening connectedness in a graph in the form of a Coarse Menger-type theorem.
+We also propose a coarse Erd\H{o}s-Menger-type Conjecture, in the spirit of the Erd\H{o}s-Menger conjecture which was proved after decades by Aharoni and Berger \cite{AB09}.